rubinius/whitepaper-code-compute-cash/README.md

 With the development of digital technology last century, businesses adopted manufacturing models and processes to build digital products.
 Unfortunately, despite the example provided by manufacturing, there are no outstanding successes in digital products that rival what we have achieved in manufacturing.

 Much of the blame for our inability to _industrialize_ digital products can be placed on the adoption of manufacturing processes.
-Information is fundamentally different than matter, and that difference requires a different mechanism than the assembly line.
+Information is fundamentally different than matter, and requires a different mechanism than the assembly line.

 **_Microservices_ are a context-independent and scale-independent mechanism and structure for digital products that maximizes applying new information while minimizing its cost.**